Glossary · Marketing Engineering

 Geo-lift testing is an experimental design that randomizes marketing treatment across geographic markets (DMAs, metros, countries) to measure incremental impact when user-level randomization is infeasible.
 Synthetic control and open-source libraries like GeoLift construct matched control markets from pre-period covariates.

 User-level A/B tests fail for TV, radio, OOH, and brand campaigns because exposure is unobservable per user.
 Geo-lift solves this by treating markets as units: run the campaign in treatment markets, withhold in synthetic or matched controls.
 Meta's open-source GeoLift library automates market matching via time-series regression; Google's CausalImpact adds Bayesian uncertainty.
-Minimum detectable effect depends on market variance and campaign size — typically 8–15% lift is detectable at large weekly spend with 4 treatment and 20 control markets.
+Minimum detectable effect depends on market variance and campaign size, typically 8-15% lift is detectable at large weekly spend with 4 treatment and 20 control markets.

 Essays on this concept